Cheng-Xue/Hi-Phy/README.md

     3.2: Understanding relative height of objects.
     3.3: Understanding relative width of objects.
     3.4: Understanding shape difference of objects.
-    3.5: Understanding how to preform non-greedy actions.
+    3.5: Understanding how to perform non-greedy actions.
     3.6: Understanding structural weak points/stability.
     3.7: Understanding how to clear a path towards the goal.
-    3.8: Understanding how to preform action with adequate timing.
+    3.8: Understanding how to perform action with adequate timing.
     3.9: Understanding how to use tools.

 Please refer to the paper for more details how and why we attributed the capabilities in this way.